 - – In 19 days, I will be getting a nerve block for chronic pain in the lower left side of my back that I’ve suffered with since October, 2012.

-– I’m married to a very special man who does nothing but support and love me.
+- who does nothing but support and love me.
 After everything we’ve done in our 6 years together, we have so much more greatness I look forward to.

 I am not pick- free and will continue using skills I have learned from both Christina Pearson through the Heart & Soul Academy and Karen Pickett.
 I now only [primarily] pick my face for minutes throughout the day and have not had a single “sit down session” on my legs since my therapy.
 For now, I will use my tools moment-to-moment and remember that once this rough patch in my life is dealt with I can focus on completing “Embracing Dermatillomania” to give back to the BFRB community who helped influence my path of advocacy.
 During this time, I also hope to fulfill my desire of finding a job in the human services field where I can be influential in the lives of those who struggle with mental health afflictions.